garfix/nli-go/doc/reference/anaphora.md

 - may require complex interpretation via world knowledge / selectional restrictions ("The city councilmen refused the demonstrators a permit because they [feared/advocated] violence.")
 - it may refer to NP's but also to VP's and S's.
 - one-anaphora.
 "How many blocks are in the box?
 Pick one out." ("one" refers to any block)
+- bound variables.
+"Every student has received his grade"
+- pleonastic/expletive use "It is raining".
+Is not a reference.

+## Entities

 What are the linguistically relevant features of the entities (anaphors) refered to?
 They have